tbonzai/frontend-nanodegree-arcade-game/README.md

 1) Attempt to grab gems off the rocks in the river on the top of the game broad.
 Watch out for enemies and don't slip into the water.
-2) Once you have a gem in hand, safely navigate back back to the grassy knoll and it's yours for good.
+2) Once you have a gem in hand, safely navigate back to the grassy knoll and it's yours for good.
 3) Acquire all three gems and win the game.